 For graduates in Psychology, the following will be validated as health credits:

-In addition, credits for complementary training obtained in postgraduate training that meets the requirements established in Law 5/2011, of March 29, on the Social Economy may be considered.
+In addition, credits for complementary training obtained in postgraduate training that meet the requirements established in Law 5/2011, of March 29, on the Social Economy may be considered.

 Accreditation of the 90 health credits will be an essential requirement for admission to the master's degree.

-Likewise, in compliance with the provisions of Decree 168/2008, of July 22 (Official Gazette of the Canary Islands No. 154, of August 1), proficiency in a foreign language equivalent to level B1 of English of the Common European Framework of Reference for Languages must be accredited.
+Likewise, in compliance with the provisions of Decree 168/2008, of July 22 (Official Gazette of the Canary Islands No. 154, of August 1), proficiency in a foreign language equivalent to level B1 of English according to the Common European Framework of Reference for Languages must be accredited.

 Students who meet the academic requirements may access the Master's Degree, in accordance with the procedure established for this purpose by the regulations of the University of La Laguna (ULL).
 Students must attach all official documents that prove the profile required for access, their academic record and other curriculum vitae, through which they will be evaluated for possible admission to the Master's Degree according to criteria of equality, merit and ability.